GianlucaGuarini/parallax/README.md

 Each Parallax instance has some useful methods that could be used to adapt it to your application needs

+### Parallax.init

+Initialize the parallax internal event listeners.
+The listeners to `image:loaded` and `images:loaded` should be set before this method gets called

 ### Parallax.on

 The `on` method allows you to listen the internal Parallax events from the outside.<br />